ambern115/CSCI2041/Homework/Hwk_04_Programs_as_Data.md

 type ``IntType`` then the second one must as well.
 If the first argument does not have a type, then we need the second one must be either an ``IntType`` or a ``BoolType``.
 Here, these are the only two options.
-When we add function types in a later problem, this we become a concern.
+When we add function types in a later problem, this will become a concern.

 Let-expressions should first check the binding expression for errors.